-Access to Medical Interventions:
+11. Access to Medical Interventions

-If your child has a long or short-term medical illness, then please refer to the Medical Needs and Intimate Care policies which outline the level of care and support provided at our school in detail.
+If your child has a long or short-term medical illness, then please refer to the Medication and Management Policy and Intimate Care Policies which outline the level of care and support provided at our school in detail.
 In summary however, strategies may include:

-- Regular update sessions between SENDCo and school nurse. - Initial meetings with school nurse and parents of children with medical issues to establish child's needs in school and, where appropriate, draw up care plans - Staff training in the administration of support and/or medication for conditions including epilepsy, diabetes and Epipen use - Liaison with medical professionals, eg. GPs, hospital consultants and mental health practitioners, providing ongoing treatment of children in the school - Posters with photographs of child and detailing the child's condition and, where relevant, required medication displayed in staffroom, the child's classroom and the school kitchen - Individual protocols for children with significant medical needs - Implementation of risk assessments
+- Regular update sessions between SENDCo and school nurse. - Initial meetings with school nurse and parents of children with medical issues to establish child's needs in school and, where appropriate, draw up care plans - Staff training in the administration of support and/or medication for conditions including epilepsy, diabetes and Epi-pen use - Liaison with medical professionals, e.g. GPs, hospital consultants and mental health practitioners, providing ongoing treatment of children in the school - Posters with photographs of child and detailing the child's condition and, where relevant, required medication displayed in staffroom, the child's classroom and the school kitchen - Individual protocols for children with significant medical needs - Implementation of risk assessments - Implementation of Individual Health Care Plans with parents, class teachers and support staff.

-The name of and contact details of SEND coordinator / Manager of Special Educational Needs or Disabilities (SEND) / Additional Learning Support Department:
+The name of and contact details of SEND coordinator / Manager of Special Educational Needs or Disabilities (SEND):